Tenants

 Unsure what the application process entails when applying to rent a property?
 Read on to find out more....

-Application forms need to be completed by each person aged 18 or over who will be occupying the property and each applicant will receive a link to complete and submit their application through our online portal.
+Application forms need to be completed in full by each person aged 18 or over who will be occupying the property.
+Each applicant will receive a bespoke link to complete and submit their application through our online portal.

 Right to Rent requires lettings agents in England to check that all tenants who occupy their properties have legal status to live in the UK.
 This means that before you can rent a home in England, a letting agent must undertake ID checks prior to letting out the property.